AteetVatan/masx-openchat-llm/README.md

 # MASX OpenChat LLM

-> **A powerful, production-ready FastAPI service that brings the OpenChat-3.5 language model to life through a clean, scalable REST API.**
+> **A FastAPI service that brings the OpenChat-3.5 language model to life through a clean, scalable REST API.**

 ## What is this?

 MASX OpenChat LLM is your gateway to conversational AI powered by the state-of-the-art OpenChat-3.5 model.
 Think of it as your personal AI assistant that you can integrate into any application, website, or service through simple HTTP requests.

 ### Key Features
-- **🤖 Powered by OpenChat-3.5**: Latest conversational AI model with 7B parameters
+- **Powered by OpenChat-3.5**: Latest conversational AI model with 7B parameters

 ## 🚀 Quick Start